 Urinary Tract Infections (UTIs) are common.
-The prevalence during pregnancy is estimated to be between 2 and 10%, which is similar to the prevalence in non-pregnant women.
+Their prevalence during pregnancy is estimated to be between 2 and 10%, which is similar to the prevalence in non-pregnant women.
 However, being pregnant does complicate things.
 For example, it is generally recommended to avoid antibiotics during the first trimester and, if they have to be taken, it is important to discuss with your doctor which ones provide the fewest risks to you and your unborn baby.

-Left untreated, 30-40% of asymptomatic UTIs progress to kidney infection (pyelonephritis).
-Whilst UTIs pose minimal health risks to mother and baby themselves, pyelonephritis can be very unpleasant.
+Left untreated, 30-40% of asymptomatic UTIs progress to pyelonephritis.
+Pyelonephritis can be very unpleasant.
 It has an overall incidence rate of approximately 2% in pregnant women, compared to <1% of the general population.
 The most obvious symptoms are lumbar pain, vomiting, fever (>38°C) and tenderness in the area between the lower ribs and the spine.
 One in five women with pyelonephritis will also have septicaemia and most will require hospitalisation and IV antibiotics for at least 48 hours.

 One of the most well-known forms of symptomatic UTI is cystitis.
-Common symptoms include cloudy urine, a frequent need to urinate and dysuria (painful urination).
+Common symptoms include cloudy urine, a frequent need to urinate and dysuria.
 Symptomatic UTIs and pyelonephritis correlate with an increased risk of premature delivery and low birth weight.
 However, studies to date have failed to ascertain the overall contribution of the conditions to preterm births.
 A rare, but serious complication of UTIs in pregnant women is the risk of transmission to the baby during delivery.